Why Pixel Density Matters for High-Resolution Monitors

 Understanding Visual Acuity and the Retina Threshold

 Human vision at 20/20 acuity can resolve approximately 1 arc-minute of detail.
 This translates to a specific angular resolution: if two points are separated by less than 1 arc-minute when viewed from a given distance, the average person cannot distinguish them as separate points.
+Apple popularized the term "Retina display" to describe screens where individual pixels are indistinguishable at typical viewing distances.
+The Retina threshold scales directly with viewing distance:

-Retina Threshold Formula
+Retina Threshold by Viewing Distance

 This explains why smartphones need 300+ PPI (held at 25-30cm), laptops need 140-220 PPI (viewed at 35-50cm), desktop monitors need 110-140 PPI (viewed at 60-75cm), and TVs only need 40-80 PPI (viewed at 2-3 meters).